 GREEN BACKGROUND WITH CIRCULATION DEVICES ON IT

-Circulation booster devices claim to improve blood flow, reduce swelling and ease everyday aches using a combination of EMS (electrical muscle stimulation) and TENS (transcutaneous electrical nerve stimulation) technology.
+Circulation improver devices claim to boost blood flow, reduce swelling and ease everyday aches using a combination of EMS (electrical muscle stimulation) and TENS (transcutaneous electrical nerve stimulation) technology.

-We've tested six of the main models available, including circulation boosters from Revitive, WeightWorld and Bodi-Tek, to uncover the best.
+We've tested six of the main models available, including the Revitive Circulation Booster range and rival products from WeightWorld and Bodi-Tek, to uncover the best ones to try at home.

-We also reached out to external experts and asked one of our in-house scientific advisers to delve into the science behind whether circulation boosters are worth trying, and if there's anything you should be aware of before you buy.
+We also reached out to external experts and asked one of our in-house scientific advisers to delve into the science behind whether circulation improvers really work, and if there's anything you should be aware of before you buy.

 We've uncovered which products are comfortable, practical and easy to use, and the ones that left our testers unimpressed.